edtasixm01/LPIC-1/109-Networking-fundamentals/109.2-Persistent_network_configuration/README.md

 ### 109.2 (4) Persistent network configuration

+Description: Candidates should be able to manage the persistent network configuration of a Linux host.

 Key Knowledge Areas:
   * Understand basic TCP/IP host configuration.
   *  Configure ethernet and wi-fi network using NetworkManager.